Peter A. Thalheim

 ABOUT

 The author’s gratitude for the gift of being able to live in the United States as an immigrant is reflected in Thalheim’s books.
 To use the words of W.E.B.
 Du Bois, the United States of America is the world’s greatest experiment in democracy!
 Her democracy is valuable and worth defending and promoting.
-Serving as a Judge Advocate General attorney in the U.S. Army Reserve in his late twenties and early thirties was an honor.
+Serving as a Judge Advocate General attorney in the U.S. Army Reserve in his late twenties and early thirties was an honor for the author.
 And with that came the responsibility of wearing the military uniform of the United States of America and representing those who had come before and would come after to answer the call for this young democracy.
 This experience lead to the conception of Check “American” complete with www.checkAmerican.com to lead the way forward to post-racial America and the subsequent book “Check ‘American’ and the 2020 Census.”

 Travels by the author to various parts of the world have also underlined the importance of and fragility of the Rule of Law, which is popularly misconstrued as the mere enactment of and following of statutes.
 Dictators have long ago decreed “laws” and have used “courts” to enforce laws, which do not apply to the elite leadership itself.
 The Rule of Law, on the other hand, is a state run by and for the citizenry with the laws applicable to all with concepts of due process, freedoms of speech, press, assembly, religion and the right to work to feed yourself.
 The United States is a Rule of Law nation because it is run by and for the citizenry under a working constitution.
 China is a Rule of Man dictatorship that wears the jewelry of democracy of “elections,” “courts,” “president,” “legislature,” and “laws,” to name a few elements of a democracy, but are no more than window dressing in a dictatorship which is the rule by the few over the many, namely in the case of China, the millionaires and billionaires of the Chinese Politburo.
 There has never been a free election there since 1949.